CDCgov/PyRenew/model/equations.md

 ## Signals

-### Hospitalizations
+### Hospital Admissions

-In the wastewater model[^ww], the observed hospitalizations $h_t$ are the realization of a count random variable with mean modeled as a function of a renewal process, $H(t)$.
+In the wastewater model[^ww], the observed hospital admissions $h_t$ are the realization of a count random variable with mean modeled as a function of a renewal process, $H(t)$.
 Following the wastewater model's notation, the two equations that characterized this model component are:

 [^ww]: https://github.com/cdcent/cfa-forecast-renewal-ww/blob/main/model_definition.md#hospital-admissions-component